laca-is/MASPY/README.md

 ## Latest changes
 	maspy-v0.2.1:
 	- New internal function to perceive environments during plans
-	- Correction of the problem of overwriting beliefs perceived in the environment
+	- Fixed problem of overwriting perceived beliefs of the environment
-	- Better error explainations for debbuging
+	- Better error explanations for debugging
-	- More consive logging of system
+	- More concise system logging

 	maspy-v0.2.0:
 	- Better typing for library functions